 Stewart Foster has done it again!
-First the exceptional The Bubble Boy, then the timely All the Things That Could Go Wrong and now the utterly unforgettable Check Mates; Foster is firmly making his mark amongst the likes of Ross Welford, Christopher Edge and Lara Williamson.
+First the exceptional The Bubble Boy, then the timely All the Things That Could Go Wrong and now the utterly unforgettable Check Mates; Foster is firmly making his mark amongst the likes of Ross Welford, Jenny Pearson and Lara Williamson.

 Check Mates tells the heartwarming tale of Felix, a charming 11 year-old protagonist with ADHD, his grandfather and a relationship that blossoms in amongst the black and white chequers of a chess board.
 But when Felix’s grandfather first suggests learning chess to help with Felix’s attention span, Felix couldn’t think of anything worse.
 Yet sometimes the best lessons come in the most unexpected of places, and Felix soon learns that there’s always something to play for.

 Full of humour, compassion and encouragement, whilst skilfully weaved together with an exceptionally underrated historical twist, Check Mates is a book that will no doubt resonate with a lot of middle grade readers out there, particularly with Felix and his approach to life.